Kristina01111000/Drws_site/README.md

 Get a new security plugin

-Also try setting a background color for the pages send him screenshots if they look good/bad Make all the course content visible but have a link to the video on patreon add “if you’ve already watched it try the quiz” Update the lesson chats and connect them to the lesson
+Also try setting a background color for the pages send him screenshots if they look good/bad